bossardl/Remote-physiotherapy/README.md

 # AR-physiotherapy in SP - code.py

+Generative model for rehabilitation of upper limbs at home.

+**Color code:**
+- <span style="color: green;">Expected position for the exercise</span>
+- <span style="color: red;">Need to move in the direction of the arrow to get to the right position</span>

-Human body pose tracking for the development of Artificial Reality (AR) in-home physiotherapy
+Human body pose tracking for the development of Artificial Reality (AR) in-home physiotherapy.